fakerat/paynowassets/README.md

 # paynow assets
 Assets for paynow button
-Graphically designed vector logos (.svg) for embedding in websites using paynow payments gateway
+graphically designed vector logos (.svg, .png) for embedding in websites using paynow payments gateway